 Tagged With: holiday

-Sri Lankan Curry has none of the turmeric that we often expect in our curries, but is made up of a melange of warm, sweet spices.
-Each component is individually toasted before being mixed in perfect proportion, yielding an intensely dark and aromatic blend, so intoxicating that most customers who give it a whiff, can’t leave without it.
-To answer the call for alternative uses of this irresistible blend, we adapted a very classic Southern sweet potato pie filling to feature it, and we are so proud of the result!
-The sweet potatoes are a perfect canvas for the deep, toasted flavors of the spice, with just a pop of orange zest here and there for contrast.
-The crust is a dense, almost shortbread-esque shell, made special by the chopped pecans within.
-This pie is sure to please all who grace your autumn table!
+As such, this incredible sweet potato pie is a must for our Thanksgiving menu because it does both.
+We adapted this recipe to feature our Sri Lankan Curry, which has none of the savory turmeric that we often expect in our curries but is instead made up of a melange of warm, sweet spices.
+Each component is individually toasted before being mixed in perfect proportion, yielding an intensely dark and aromatic blend so intoxicating that most customers who give it a whiff can’t leave without it.
+The sweet potatoes are a perfect canvas for the deep, toasted flavors of the spice, with just a pop of orange zest added for contrast.
+The crust is a dense, almost shortbread-like shell made with chopped pecans for a special crunch.
+This pie will please all who grace your autumn table!

 Soup shots are the perfect starter for a long holiday feast, and this Heavenly Hawaij Soup is the ideal choice.
 Combining aromatic spices, earthy mushrooms and velvety cream, it is as decadent as holiday fare should be.
 If you start with this, what could be next?
 Cardamom, turmeric and saffron are the essential spice elements of the Yemenese blend Hawaij, and they play wonderfully in this exotic mushroom soup.
 It’s a leftover that will have you sneaking back to the kitchen at four am.